Today's Best Deals to Shop from Ulta's 21 Days of Beauty Sale

-Ulta 21 Days of Beauty Sale: Today's Best Deals On Tula, Tarte, Mac and More
+Ulta 21 Days of Beauty Sale: Save 50% On Shiseido Sunscreen, Peter Thomas Roth and More Today Only

 Despite the fact spring has just started, Ulta Beauty is making it feel a lot like Christmas in March.
-Ulta's 21 Days of Beauty sale is here with major savings on your favorite beauty brands.
+Ulta's 21 Days of Beauty sale is here for one more week full of major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance, and skincare for a smooth transition into the sunnier days ahead, make sure to take advantage of the Ulta sale on now through Saturday, April 1.

 For those unfamiliar, Ulta's bi-annual event is one of the beauty retailer's biggest sales of the year.
 Each day of the sale, a handful of popular products from top brands will be marked down at 50% off for 24 hours only.